KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 For `OpVariable`, there is an optional `Data Type` in the `OpUntypedVariableKHR` to check.
 If you are using `Shader` (Vulkan) then this is [required the be there](https://docs.vulkan.org/spec/latest/appendices/spirvenv.html#VUID-StandaloneSpirv-OpUntypedVariableKHR-11167).

-If you are trying to get the `OpTypePointer` from the `OpAccessChain`, this means some rethinking will need to be done.
-The `OpAccessChain` is only used from a memory instruction (`OpLoad`, `OpStore`, etc) and as listed above, there is already another way to find the type you are looking for.
+If you are trying to get the `OpTypePointer` from the `OpAccessChain`, the fix will depend on what your goal is.
+The `OpUntypedAccessChainKHR` has a `Base Type` that instructs how the indexes are interpreted.
+If the `OpAccessChain` is only used from a memory instruction (`OpLoad`, `OpStore`, etc) and as listed above, the type can be found from there already.